Bairstow ton rescues England against WI

 Lees was perhaps unfortunate.
 The 28-year-old Durham left-hander was set-up brilliantly by Roach to be trapped lbw from round the wicket - a decision that was upheld on review but a close umpire's call on impact.

-But opening partner Crawley played an awful, loose drive and was superbly caught off an inside edge one-handed by wicket-keeper Joshua da Silva diving to his right.
+But opening partner Crawley played an awful, loose drive and was superbly caught off an inside edge one-handed by wicket-keeper Joshua da Silva diving to his left.

 Having promoted himself to number three in this new line-up, Root made a rare error and was bowled leaving a ball that nipped back from Roach, while Dan Lawrence, recalled to bat number four, poked to offer a catch to second slip on 20, having previously looked settled.